Heaton, Newcastle upon Tyne

-Heaton is a district and suburb in the city of Newcastle upon Tyne, England, 2 mi east of the city centre.
+Heaton is a district and suburb in the city of Newcastle upon Tyne, in Tyne and Wear, England, 2 mi east of the city centre.
 It is bordered by the neighbouring areas of Walkergate to the east, Jesmond to the north west, Byker to the south, and Sandyford to the west.
 The name Heaton means high town, referring to the area "being situated on hills above the Ouseburn, a tributary of the River Tyne."
 The area is divided into South Heaton, and High Heaton, representing the north, respectively.
 For city council elections, the area is split between three wards: Heaton, Manor Park and Ouseburn.
+Until 1974 it was in Northumberland.

 History

 In the 12th century Heaton became part of the Barony of Ellingham granted by Henry I to Nicholas de Grenville.
-King John stayed in the castle at Heaton (the remains of which can still be seen in Heaton Park) on a number of occasions.
+King John is claimed to have stayed in the castle at Heaton (the remains of which can still be seen in Heaton Park) on a number of occasions.
 In the 17th century the Heaton estate was purchased by Henry Babington who was knighted at Heaton Hall by James I on 1 May 1617.

 By the 18th century, Heaton was a coal mining area with many of its collieries owned by Matthew White and Richard Ridley, then by his son Matthew Ridley.
 The Heaton estate was broken up in 1835 when the area became part of Newcastle upon Tyne.
 In 1841 much of the land in Heaton was owned by Armorer Donkin, who on his death in 1851 bequeathed it to his business partner, the industrialist Sir William Armstrong.

 In 1879, the corporation acquired part of the Heaton Hall estate, which was then laid out as Heaton Park, and Sir William Armstrong donated Armstrong Park and Jesmond Dene to the city.
 The three parks run into each other to form a green corridor through east Newcastle.